 7. Additional Safety Measures: In addition, we strive to keep children healthy and safe by training our students to meet national health and safety standards, including (but not limited to): appropriate handwashing, sanitation, food preparation and handling, and management of body fluids.
 Our students are certified in pediatric CPR and First Aid and trained in emergency evacuation procedures in the event of fire, earthquake, and an active shooter.

-• Acknowledge children’s success in self-control and problem solving
+- Encourage children’s success in self-control and problem solving.

-• Remind children of expectations when they engage in inappropriate behavior
+- Remind children of safety guidelines when they forget and engage in inappropriate behavior.

 If your child is ill or has had any of these symptoms in the last 24 hours please keep him/her at home.
 This avoids exposing other children and teachers to possible illness.
 Notify us if your child develops a condition that might be transmitted to other children, such as chicken pox or head lice.
 If any of the following symptoms exist, please keep your child at home: